We’ve all heard the term Sex Drive before, right?

 In general, we call strong, biologically-based urges like these drives.
 Hunger and thirst are similar drives, for example.

 But something most of us don’t realize is that we also have a drive for sleep.
 Like consuming calories and making babies, getting some sleep each night is pretty important to our survival, so our bodies come prepackaged with a mechanism to make that happen.

 That mechanism is Sleep Drive, and understanding how it works is key to improving your sleep.

-Before we dive in to the nitty gritties, let me explain what where we're going with all this…
+Before we dive into the nitty gritties, let me explain where we’re going with all this…

 What you’ll get out of this article

 I wrote this article because I want to pull back the curtain on this mysterious but powerful force that affects all of us every day of our lives.
 Despite not getting much popular press over the years, Sleep Drive has been the cornerstone of effective treatment for insomnia and sleep problems for decades now.
 And there’s no reason more people shouldn’t know a bit about it.

 I have two goals for this article:

 - I want to describe a fascinating and powerful aspect of our sleep that almost no one knows about.
 Sleep Drive is one of only two truly impactful factors in how well we sleep (Arousal is the other, btw).
 If you can understand how it works on a fundamental level, you’ll never think about sleep the same way again.

 - I want to help you harness this powerful drive to dramatically improve the quality of your sleep (and therefore everything else in your life, since all of it depends to some degree on quality sleep).
 For example, you’ll learn why if you’re struggling with your sleep, there’s a really good chance you should be spending LESS time in bed not more.